Romance Studies Ph.D. (Ithaca)

 Requirements Summary:

-Students are not usually admitted for a terminal master's degree.
+Students are not admitted for a terminal master's degree.
 Doctoral degree candidates may earn a master's degree during their program either by writing a master's thesis or by successfully completing the Admission to Candidacy examination.

 Learning Outcomes